top of page

 Dirty Laundry in the Church and What to Do About It

 We don't enjoy looking at dirty laundry; we do it because we hope we can change it, and make it clean, fresh, and pure again.
+The dirty laundry in the church includes the abuse of women and LGBTQ+, while seeking power, money, or self-glorification.
 Let's look at some dirty laundry in the church and what to do about it.

 Churches wondering why people are leaving need wonder no more.